-At the University of Oregon (UO), the term “concurrent graduate degrees” is used when a graduate student is admitted and enrolled in two degree programs at any point in their studies.
+At the University of Oregon, the term “concurrent graduate degrees” is used when a graduate student is pursuing two degrees simultaneously.
 Here are some examples:

 A student pursues a master’s degree in Environmental Studies and a Law degree (JD) over the course of four years.
 The student is awarded both degrees in the same term.